huddaannaa/PrivacySearchEngine/README.md

 3. **User Control**: Users have full control over their search experience, with customizable privacy settings and search preferences.

 ### C. Advantages Over Traditional Search Engines
-1. **Enhanced Privacy**: By not collecting or storing personal data, the meta search engine ensures user privacy and security.
+1. **Enhanced Privacy**: By not collecting or storing personal data, https://got.ress.com/ ensures user privacy and security.
 2. **Reduced Risk of Data Breaches**: The lack of stored personal data minimizes the risk of data breaches and cyberattacks.
 3. **Unbiased Results**: Aggregating results from multiple sources provides a more balanced and unbiased search experience.